feathers-plus/api-playground-client/README.md

 Select the Best Buy service you want to call.

 Select the call method.
-Methods will have some of these paramaters:
+Methods will have some of these parameters:

 - `id` The identifier for the resource.
 A resource is the data identified by a unique id.